Website-Icon DED9

 26. FileOutputStream vs. FileWriter

-Writing to a file in Java is often done in two ways: FileOutputStream and FileWriter.
+Writing to a File in Java is often done in two ways: FileOutputStream and FileWriter.
 Sometimes, developers are challenged to choose one.
-This example helps them to choose each one under the required conditions.
+This example helps them to select each one under the required conditions.
 Let’s take a look at the performance:

 Use: FileOutputStream